unknownskl/greenlight/README.md

 [![Build/release](https://github.com/unknownskl/xbox-xcloud-client/actions/workflows/build.yml/badge.svg)](https://github.com/unknownskl/xbox-xcloud-client/actions/workflows/build.yml)

-xbox-xcloud-client is an open-source client for Xbox home streaming made in Javascript and Typescript.
+xbox-xcloud-client is an open-source client for xCloud and xHome streaming made in Javascript and Typescript.

 _DISCLAIMER: Xbox-xCloud-Client is not affiliated with Microsoft or Xbox._